Peyronie’s Disease Treatment in Tallahassee, FL

 With or without an erection, Peyronie’s disease can most often be diagnosed in a physical exam.
 If scar tissue is felt, you may be given an injectable drug to create an erection and check how your penis curves or narrows.
 In addition, an ultrasound or X-ray may be ordered to get an accurate location of the buildup of scar tissue.
 This will allow for a proper treatment plan to be designed.

-How is Peyronie’s Disease Treated in Tallahassee, Florida?
+How is Peyronie’s Disease Treated at Panhandle Men’s Health?

 Because there is a risk of erectile dysfunction associated with Peyronie’s disease, you may get recommended a change in lifestyle.
 This can include decreasing the amount of vigorous sexual activity or aggressive sports and quitting any smoking, illegal drugs, or alcohol consumption.